anchore/enterprise-docs/content/docs/overview/feeds/_index.md

 ### API

 Anchore Enterprise Feeds exposes a RESTful API for interaction with the service.
 The API layer serves normalized data from the database based on the client requests.
-Policy Engine uses this API to sync the feed data down to the Anchore Engine database
+Policy Engine uses this API to sync the feed data down to the Anchore database.